arangodb/docs/3.11/graphs-smart-graphs-management.md

 - `vertexCollectionName` (string):
   Name of vertex collection.
 - `dropCollection` (bool, _optional_):
-  If true, the collection will be dropped if it is not used in any other graph.
+  If `true`, the collection is dropped if it is not used in any other graph.
-  Default: false.
+  Default: `false`.

 In most cases this function works identically to the General Graph one.
 However there is one special case: The first vertex collection added to the graph